Roots and Radishes

 1. Combine dry ingredients.
 In a medium bowl, combine the oats, chia seeds, and salt, and mix together.

 2. Add wet ingredients.
-Add milk, yogurt or protein powder, vanilla, and maple syrup.
+Add milk, yogurt, vanilla, and maple syrup.
 Stir until everything is combined.

 3. Chill.
-Cover the oats and let them chill in the fridge overnight (or for at least an hour).
+Cover the oats and let them chill in the fridge overnight (or for at least four hours to ensure thick and soft oats).

 4. Remove from fridge, top, and eat.
 The next morning, take the overnight oats out of the fridge and divide into two servings (save one for later if it's just you eating them!).
 Top with desired toppings!